-It is my great pleasure to once again write a report from the Aspect Central Coast Schools P&F Committee.

-What can I say, 2020 was certainly a very challenging year!
-We would especially like to thank all of the staff from Aspect Central Coast School who went above and beyond to quickly adapt and help parents home-school in very trying times.
+It is my great pleasure to once again write a report from the Aspect Central Coast School's P&F Committee.
+2021 was certainly a very challenging year!
+We would especially like to thank all of the school staff who went above and beyond to adapt and help parents home-school in very trying times.
 I know that all the parents were very grateful for the assistance from the teachers and staff.
 Well done!

-During 2020, the P&F assisted the school with the purchase of resources including:
+During 2021, the P&F assisted the school with the purchase of resources including: